CIBULKA PARK, PRAGUE

 (ISABELL ALEXANDRA M.)

-(oil on canvas, wood, plaster)
+(oil on canvas, wood, clay)

 ”The image of a soft and bulbous piece of fruit that rots quickly became a metaphor for a corrupt greedy administration.
 The pear has long been admired in many cultures and, although never as popular as apple, remains one of the world’s most admired temperate fruits.
 (VOJTĚCH HLÁVAČEK)